 Hay is dried grass or possibly other green plants.
 It is not straw.
 While straw is a dried plant, it is made from the stems of cereal grasses such as wheat or oats after the grain has been harvested.
 By harvest-time, the stems are turning brown and have almost zero nutritional value.
 Straw is good for bedding animals.
 It is worthless for food.

 Grass on the other hand is excellent food for grazing animals.
 It is … Read the rest

 When I was a young man, I badly wanted to design and build my own stuff – even my own color television.
 One of my primary motives was a means to save money, of which I was sorely lacking.
 I was told by my elders that such thinking was incorrect.
 There was no way I could design my own television – that took a team of experts and that, in any case, I could not save any money in the process.
 I was better off to get a good paying job and just buy a television.

-As I look back on that conversation, I have learned that the first statement was false, the second one true, and the third false.
+As I look back on that conversation, I have learned that the first statement was false, the second one true, and the third false you can try these out.
 Let’s look at each assertion in more detail.

 Building Your Own

 In some ways I was ahead of my time.
 Designing and building a color television set was a daunting proposition back in the 1970s and 80s.
 Not impossible, but certainly difficult.
 Even with an electrical engineering degree the resources regarding color television design were slim to say the least.
 There was also no support from others for such a project when problems were … Read the rest